biijuwa/eckb/docs/members/member.md

    An email with a passowrd reset **URL** will be sent to the member.

    > **Q. Why is the URL in the email not working?** <br>
    > -> The URL sent in the email has expired.
-Generally, the password reset URL has an expiry period.
+The password reset URL has an expiry period.
    > If you try to access it after the expiry period, it no longer works.

    {: .text-left}